devUserContact/hex/README.md

 # hex
 ## A bash script for basic hexadecimal conversions
-Convert decimal integers to hexadecimal and vice versa.

-Convert nomalized values to hexadecimal and vice versa.
+The intended use case for this script is to improve workflows where hexadecimal, decimal, and normalized values (0-1) are employed.

 #### Options:
 ```